CME vows no big deals, but door open on small ones

 Last month, the LME board examined non-binding bids for the exchange, the world’s biggest marketplace for industrial metals, which analysts and industry sources have valued at 500 million to 1.5 billion pounds ($800 million-$2.4 billion).

-CME was among the bidders, sources have said, along with IntercontinentalExchange Inc (ICE.N), Hong Kong Exchanges and Clearing Ltd (0388.HK), and NYSE Euronext NYX.N.
+CME was among the bidders, sources have said, along with IntercontinentalExchange Inc , Hong Kong Exchanges and Clearing Ltd, and NYSE Euronext.

 Parisi declined to comment on CME’s potential LME bid and said the company weighs any potential acquisition in terms of the cost savings and new revenue that would result.